 Some will tell you they simply can’t go out and get it without taking their pre-workout first.
 Others will say pre-workouts are bro-science at best, dangerous at worst.

 Which side is closest to the truth?
-Can a pre-workout supplement deliver improvements to your training regimen, or are they something to steer clear of?
+Can pre-workout supplements deliver improvements to your training regimen, or are they something to steer clear of?

 The real answer is a little more complicated than that.
 Read on and we’ll explain just what you need to know about pre-workout supplements, how they work, and whether they’re worth it.

-A pre-workout supplement is something you take before training, intended to boost energy and performance.
+A pre-workout supplement is something you take before training, intended to boost energy and improve athletic performance so that many can achieve their desired fitness goals like muscle growth or endurance.

-Pre-workouts can come in many forms.
-Many are powder formulas with multiple ingredients, to be mixed with water or some other liquid.
+A pre-workout can come in many forms.
+Many pre-workout supplements are powder formulas with multiple ingredients, to be mixed with water or some other liquid.
 The exact formula for each pre-workout is far from standard, so many things, from effectiveness to safety, can vary greatly from product to product.

-It’s common for pre-workouts to contain things like caffeine, amino acids, creatine, as well as a range of energy-boosting vitamins and minerals.
+It’s common for pre-workouts to contain things like caffeine, an amino acid blend, creatine, as well as a range of energy-boosting vitamins and minerals.

-Some also contain stimulants, in some cases even amphetamines, which is one reason why pre-workouts are often seen as unsafe.
+Some also contain stimulants, in some cases even amphetamines, which is one reason why pre-workouts are often seen as unsafe, especially for those with high blood pressure.

 Pre-workouts allow you to access higher energy levels when you start your workout, which can help you go the extra mile and train longer and harder.

-With this extra energy, you can (in theory) build up to peak performance faster, and get better results during your workout.
+With this extra energy, you can (in theory) build-up to peak athletic performance faster, and get better results during your workout.

-There are numerous ways that a pre-workout can deliver the energy and performance boost you desire.
-That’s why there are so many different formulas out there.
+There are numerous ways that a pre-workout can deliver the cellular energy and athletic performance boost you desire.
+That’s why there are so many different formulas for pre-workout products out there.

-Certain substances, such as certain vitamins, nutrients or other ingredients, can give you more power, more sustained energy, or other benefits aimed at helping you reach new heights at the gym.
+Certain substances in sports nutrition supplements, such as certain vitamins, nutrients, or other ingredients, can give you more power, boost energy levels, or deliver other exercise performance benefits aimed at helping you reach new heights at the gym.

-A pre-workout is made to mix a number of these into one, easy to take supplement in pill or, more commonly, powder form, as opposed to taking each ingredient individually.
+The best pre-workout supplement is made to mix a number of these dietary supplements into one, easy-to-take pill or, more commonly, a powder form, as opposed to taking each ingredient individually.

-Here are some of the benefits that a pre-workout supplement might provide:
+Here are some of the benefits that pre-workout supplements might provide:

-Instead of taking a while to get your blood pumping and really get into your workout, pre-workout supplements give you energy straight away, allowing you to save time and fit more high-intensity exercise in.
+Instead of taking a while to get your blood pumping and really get into your workout, pre-workout supplements increase your blood flow, giving you energy straight away, allowing you to save time and fit in more high-intensity workouts.

-Pre-workouts can give you higher stores of energy, helping you keep going for longer before you start to fatigue.
+Research suggests that the effects of pre-workout formulas may give you higher stores of energy, helping you sustain intense workout training for longer before you start to experience muscle cramps and fatigue.

-A lot of pre-workout supplements help boost power, which in turn help you to increase output, such as lifting heavier weights or running faster.
+A lot of pre-workout formulas help boost muscle power by expanding an athlete's blood vessels, which in turn helps you increase your exercise performance output, such as lifting heavier weights or running faster.

-Pre-workouts can also give you a mental boost.
-Certain ingredients, common in pre-workout supplements, make you more alert, help you focus and increase cognitive ability.
+Aside from improving athletic performance, pre-workouts can also give you a mental boost.
+Certain ingredients, common in pre-workout supplements, make you more alert, help you focus, and increase cognitive ability.

-This can be put to use in many areas of your workout, from executing perfect reps to pushing through the mental wall towards the end of a set or routine.
+This can be put to use in many areas of your workout regimen, from executing perfect reps to pushing through the mental wall toward the end of a set or routine.

-A lot of pre-workouts contain a mix of amino acids and/or creatine, which help aid recovery - even if you take them before or during your workout.
+Many pre-workouts contain a mix of amino acids and/or creatine, which helps aid recovery - even if you take them before or during your workout.

 Support Lean Muscle Mass and Optimal Weight

-Amino acids and creatine are also known to help build lean muscle mass.
-Taking these in a pre-workout may give your muscles the fuel they need to grow at a faster rate.
+Amino acids and creatine are also known to help build lean muscle mass and help you lose weight.
+Taking these in a pre-workout may give your muscles the fuel they need to grow at a faster rate, which has been shown to aid in weight loss and assist athletes in achieving their body composition goals.

-Additionally, some pre-workout ingredients help kick start your metabolism and accelerate the fat burning process.
+Additionally, the energy production that some pre-workout ingredients help kick start your metabolism and accelerate the fat-burning process.

 The name contains a not-so-secret key to when you should take a pre-workout.